Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Biblical records show that the first three sons were bypassed.
 It was through the tribe of Judah whose name means "praise" that Jesus was born.

 Leah couldn't get Jacob to care for her; so she found fulfillment in praising God.
-After the fourth son was born, God closed up Leah's womb for a while so that she could praise Him instead of trying to get Jacob's attention.
+After the fourth son was born, God closed up Leah's womb for a while so that she could praise Him instead of trying to get Jacob's attention the only way she could.

 "to connect with"